Treatment of acute exacerbations of multiple sclerosis in adults

 The treatment of acute exacerbations of MS is reviewed here.
 Other aspects of MS treatment are discussed separately.
 (See "Disease-modifying treatment of relapsing-remitting multiple sclerosis in adults" and "Treatment of progressive multiple sclerosis in adults" and "Symptom management of multiple sclerosis in adults".)

-Indications for treatment of an acute exacerbation (relapse) in patients with MS include functionally disabling symptoms with objective evidence of neurologic impairment such as loss of vision, motor, and/or cerebellar symptoms.
-Mild sensory attacks are often not treated in the same manner, although symptomatic relief is sometimes necessary because of patient discomfort (eg, due to paresthesia).
+Attacks in MS are defined as episodes of focal neurologic disturbance lasting longer than 24 hours with a preceding period of clinical stability of at least 30 days and without an alternate explanation such as infection or fever.
+Indications for treatment of an acute attack (eg, relapse, exacerbation, flare) in patients with MS include functionally disabling symptoms with objective evidence of neurologic impairment such as loss of vision, diplopia weakness, and/or cerebellar symptoms.
+Mild sensory attacks often are not treated in the same manner, although symptomatic relief is sometimes necessary because of patient discomfort (eg, due to paresthesia).

 - Galea I, Ward-Abel N, Heesen C. Relapse in multiple sclerosis.
 BMJ 2015; 350:h1765.

 - Kupersmith MJ, Kaufman D, Paty DW, et al. Megadose corticosteroids in multiple sclerosis.
 Neurology 1994; 44:1.